yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 #### Fix nodes reporting as down alerts

-YugabyteDB Managed sends a notification when the number of nodes that are down in a cluster exceeds the threshold, as follows:
+YugabyteDB Managed sends a notification when the number of primary or read replica nodes that are down in a cluster exceeds the threshold, as follows:

-- More than 34% of all nodes in the cluster are reporting as down (Warning).
+- More than 34% of all primary or read replica nodes in the cluster are reporting as down (Warning).
-- More than 66% of all nodes in the cluster are reporting as down (Severe).
+- More than 66% of all primary or read replica nodes in the cluster are reporting as down (Severe).

+Go to the cluster **Nodes** tab to see which nodes are down.

-If fewer than 34% of nodes in a multi-node (that is, highly available) cluster are down, the cluster remains healthy and can continue to serve requests, and the status is reported in the [cluster health](#cluster-health).
+If fewer than 34% of primary or read replica nodes in a multi-node (that is, highly available) cluster are down, the cluster remains healthy and can continue to serve requests, and the status is reported in the [cluster health](#cluster-health).

-If more than 66% of nodes in a multi-node (that is, highly available) cluster are down, the cluster is considered unhealthy and the downed nodes should be replaced as soon as possible.
+If more than 66% of primary or read replica nodes in a multi-node (that is, highly available) cluster are down, the cluster is considered unhealthy and the downed nodes should be replaced as soon as possible.

 When cluster nodes go down, Yugabyte is notified automatically and will restore the nodes as quickly as possible.